"There's a haunting quality to his work that makes even familiar images feel eerily new."

 Carsten Krieger is a professional photographer based in the West of Ireland.
 His unique images are highly acclaimed and he is one of Ireland’s most published photographers.
 His work has appeared in Ireland of the Welcomes, Outdoor Photography, Burren Insight, Nature Photographers Network, Popular Photography and others.
 Carsten has also been writing for dpreview and slrlounge.

 His main focus is on nature and landscape photography so conservation naturally plays an important role in his work.
 He has been working with the IPPC/Irish Peatland Conservation Council, the IWDG/The Irish Whale and Dolphin Group and is currently a regular contributor to the IWT/Irish Wildlife Trust.
 Carsten is also representing Ireland for the international Meet Your Neighbours biodiversity project.

 Carsten has to date published and contributed to six books, including the highly acclaimed “Ireland's Coast” and “The Wildflowers of Ireland”, and is currently working on several new projects.

-Beside his landscape and nature work Carsten also covers commercial and documentary assignments and his clients include The Burren and Cliffs of Moher Geopark Project, Shannon Development, Tourism Ireland, The Tree Council of Ireland and many others.
+Beside his landscape and nature work Carsten also covers commercial and documentary assignments and his clients include The Burren and Cliffs of Moher Geopark, Shannon Development, Tourism Ireland/Failte Ireland, the Tree Council of Ireland, the Burren Nature Sanctuary and many others.